isabella232/media-analytics.en-1/help/sdk-implement/validation/debugging/config-adobe-debug.md

     You might need to adjust your browser setting based on the OS and the browser.

-## Download and install the SSL Certificate on desktop or apps {#section_2F9547E301CB413299A67BD59AFBEE0D}
+## Download and install the SSL Certificate on desktop or apps {#download-and-install-sSL-desktop}

 The first time you run Adobe Debug, a unique SSL certificate will be generated.
 If you support HTTPS traffic across desktop and/or Apps, you need to download and install our SSL certificate.